NikitaMasev/flutter_universal_navigation/README.md

 ## Getting Started

-Library have dependencies rxdart and get_it.
-And for using this library in your project you must integrate get_it, and for simplifying generating dependencies - [injectable](https://pub.dev/packages/injectable).
+Library have dependencies rxdart and get_it, besides, variable *getIt* already initialized inside labrary and and is available for use.
+For auto generating dependencies we should use [injectable](https://pub.dev/packages/injectable).
 An example with injectable will be presented below, but you can use only get_it.

 ## Installation